 Here at St Patrick's Catholic Primary School we place reading at the centre of our teaching and learning.
 This involves developing in every child a love of reading, as well as the skills to be an effective reader, in terms of fluency and comprehension across a range of different texts.
-Research shows that children who enjoy reading achieve more highly right across the curriculum, but more importantly, it also sets children up as readers for life, with all the accompanying benefits that follow.
+Research shows that children who enjoy reading achieve more highly right across the curriculum, but more importantly, it also sets children up as readers for life, with all the accompanying benefits.

 Early Years and Key Stage 1

 Their reading journey in Reception and Key stage 1 is developed by daily Phonics teaching alongside their English lessons, as well as numerous other reading opportunities.
 Phonics is the teaching of letters and the sounds that the letters make on their own and with other letter combinations.
 The children are then taught to blend the sounds together to make different words; read new words; and write these words too.
+Our school uses the Floppy Phonics Phonics scheme published by Oxford University Press.

 Key Stage 2